dfinity/examples/motoko/persistent-storage/README.md

 The example project requeres the following installed:

 - git
-- DFX
+- dfx

-git can be installed from various package managers.
-DFX can be installed following the instructions [here](https://smartcontracts.org/docs/quickstart/local-quickstart.html#download-and-install).
+git can be installed from various package managers. `dfx` can be installed following the instructions [here](https://smartcontracts.org/docs/quickstart/local-quickstart.html#download-and-install).

 ### Install
 Install the example dapp project: